-With the exception of high impact sports, you will now have hopefully returned back to full activities.
+Except for high impact sports, you will now have hopefully returned to full activities.
 Any stiffness and swelling should now have resolved.
 You may still have some weakness at the hip muscles; however, these will strengthen with continued exercises and general return to full activities.